lucas-castillo/randMeasures/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of randMeasures is to …
+The goal of randMeasures is to easily compute several measures on human random sequence generation.

 ## Installation